 A door drop is a name for an advertising technique that relies on deliveries of pamphlets through people’s letterboxes.

-We can deliver leaflets to other addresses like businesses or offices but these services would fall under the more general term ‘leaflet delivery’.
+At The Private Postman, we can deliver leaflets to other addresses like businesses or offices but these services would fall under the more general term ‘leaflet delivery’.

 Who uses door drops?